CodeNamor/Routes/README.md

-# EI-Golang-Routes
+# Routes
-EI-Golang-Routes is a module for adding the common routes to an existing handler.
+Routes is a Go module for adding the common routes to an existing handler.
 At the moment those routes consist of:
 * /health
 * /version